Michael Mullen: Other awards

 In 1987, Mullen was awarded the Vice Admiral James Bond Stockdale Award for Inspirational Leadership.

 In 2009 the U.S. veterans group Soldier On awarded Admiral Mullen the first Soldier On Award, created for them by sculptor Andrew DeVries.
 The Soldier On Award recognizes individuals whose leadership and actions have advanced the goal of ending veteran homelessness.

 In 2010, Mullen was appointed an Honorary Officer of the Order of Australia.

-An auditorium was dedicated in his name March 1, 2012, before a graduation ceremony at the Surface Warfare Officers School in Newport, Rhode Island.
+An auditorium was dedicated in his name 1 March 2012, before a graduation ceremony at the Surface Warfare Officers School in Newport, Rhode Island.

+In 2024, the USS Michael G. Mullen was named after him due to him being a, "visionary leader in the mold of the greatest naval leaders that came before".

 Personal life

-Mullen is married to Deborah and together they have two sons, CDR John “JMuls” Mullen and Michael Edward Mullen.
-CDR Mullen is currently the Commanding Officer of NTAG OHIO River Valley.
+Mullen is married to Deborah and together they have two sons, John "JMuls" Mullen and Michael Edward Mullen.